-- (1) If the taking occurs during the Extension Terms, the present value, at the time of the Taking, of the Board's expected rental revenues over the remaining term of the Lease, and - (2) The present value, at the time of the Taking, of the Board's reversionary interest in the Premises and Improvements; and - (3) The fair condemnation value of the Exclusive Trolley Parking Easement; and - (4) Any Severance Damages attributable to the Premises and the Board's reversionary interest in the Improvements; and - (5) Any allocation to the Lessor applicable under subsection (c) below. - Premises at its highest and best use "as though vacant" exceeds the value of the Premises "as improved", for apportionment purposes, any consideration of the value of the Premises for purposes of this Section 1100 shall be as though the Premises are vacant and available for their highest and best use, and the value of the Premises so valued will be allocated between the parties commensurate with the remaining time left under the Lease for Lessee's occupation of the Premises.
+- (1) If the taking occurs during the Extension Terms, the present value, at the time of the Taking, of the Board's expected rental revenues over the remaining term of the Lease, and - (2) The present value, at the time of the Taking, of the Board's reversionary interest in the Premises and Improvements; and - (3) The fair condemnation value of the Exclusive Trolley Parking Easement; and - (4) Any Severance Damages attributable to the Premises and the Board's reversionary interest in the Improvements; and - (5) Any allocation to the Lessor applicable under subsection (c) below. - (c) In the event that at the time of the Taking, the value of the Premises at its highest and best use "as though vacant" exceeds the value of the Premises "as improved", for apportionment purposes, any consideration of the value of the Premises for purposes of this Section 1100 shall be as though the Premises are vacant and available for their highest and best use, and the value of the Premises so valued will be allocated between the parties commensurate with the remaining time left under the Lease for Lessee's occupation of the Premises.
 In such event, the Lessee's apportioned value of the Premises "as though vacant" will be determined by multiplying the "as though vacant" value of the Premises by a fraction, the numerator of which is the number of years remaining in the Lease Term at the time of Taking (including any extension options), and the denominator of which shall be all years of the Lease Term (Including any extension options).